AdobeDocs/experience-manager-65.de-DE/help/assets/config-dynamic.md

 Sie können die Werte der Eigenschaften wie in der folgenden Tabelle beschrieben ändern, indem Sie neue Werte eingeben.

-When you are finished making changes to the default manifest, in the upper-left corner of the page, tap **[!UICONTROL Save All]**.
+When you are finished making changes to the default manifest, in the upper-left corner of the page, tap **[!UICONTROL Save All.]**

 Be sure you tap the **[!UICONTROL Access Control]** tab (to the right of the Properties tab), then set the access control privileges to `jcr:read` for the everyone and dynamic-media-replication users.